The Truth About Hotel Overbooking—and What to Do If It Happens to You

 What happens if you’re turned away?

+While being relocated is uncommon, hotels generally have clear protocols in place to resolve the situation quickly and fairly.
 Being walked isn’t ideal, but most major hotel chains have protocols in place to ease the burden of relocating.
 At a minimum, your hotel should take these steps if relocation becomes necessary:

 • Secure nearby accommodations of equal or better quality.